alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 * Update the default Ubuntu installation and install Nginx;
 * Create the folders and files that will be used to respond to HTTP requests for "/health" and "/.well-known/";
 * Upload a Nginx configuration file (we will create it in a moment, see below);
-* Activate the uploaded configuration and configure Systemd to automatically start Nginx when the machine starts.
+* Activate the uploaded configuration and configure SystemD to automatically start Nginx when the machine starts.

 Save and quit by pressing CTRL+X, then create the Nginx configuration file:
 ```bash